Celebrities pay tribute to Kate Spade

-(CNN)Celebrities like Mindy Kaling, Lena Dunham and Lucy Hale are among those who have paid tribute to designer Kate Spade, who died Tuesday.
+(CNN)Celebrities like Mindy Kaling, Lena Dunham and Olivia Munn are among those who have paid tribute to designer Kate Spade, who died Tuesday.
 She was 55.

 Spade is best known for founding her eponymous fashion brand, recognized for its handbags and use of bright, vivid colors and patterns.